 Most sat navs will try to make you take a direct route from Liege to Nurburg through very rural countryside, but the quickest way is to stick to the Autobahns and come in from the east side.
 Note that an A road in Germany is an Autobahn (blue sign), and a B road is a Bundesstrasse (yellow sign), which is like a single or double lane A road in the UK.

 For the simplest route from the UK to Germany:

-On the way back, drive East or Northeast until you find signs to Koln.
+On the way back your sat nav will probably try to take you back west from Adenau via the B258 to the E1.
+It is quicker to drive East on the B412 or Northeast on the B257 until you find signs to Koln.
 Follow them and then look for the E40 and stay on it, following signs to Brussels, then Ostend, then Calais / Dunkerque.

 Detailed route from the UK and Europe to the Nurburgring

 Enter your starting point and the Google Gadget below will display a map and route instructions.
 It will also give an approximate distance (including sea crossing if appropriate) and estimated travel time.
 Click the "View Larger Map" tab to customise your route.
 For most cities in the UK it will assume you want to take the Channel Tunnel; you might find it easier to follow the route if you enter Calais or Dunkerque as your starting point.

 Google Maps by default calculates the quickest route and will use motorways for most of the journey.

 Approximate distances by road from some major cities outside of Germany:

 Brussels is a good stopover point if you are coming from the UK and want to break up the trip into two legs.
 You can also find photo-directions here for three of the most popular routes: